 Baked items

-Taking proteins, fiber, and healthy fat will keep a woman full in between the meals.
-It will also fulfill your pregnancy cravings providing essential nutrients to the baby keeping it healthy.
+Taking proteins, fiber, and healthy fat will keep a woman full between meals.
+It will also fulfill your pregnancy cravings providing essential nutrients to the baby and keeping it healthy.

 Also Read: Healthy Snacks During Pregnancy

-Here are the tips to satisfy all your food cravings and not gain weight
+Here are the tips to please all your food cravings and not gain weight

-It can be very challenging for a pregnant woman to follow the guidelines of pregnancy weight gain.
+It can be very challenging for a pregnant woman to follow the guidelines for pregnancy weight gain.
 Sticking to the recommended weight gain during pregnancy can reduce the risk of complications like preeclampsia and gestational diabetes.
-However excessive weight gain during pregnancy can increase the risk of complications like c-section delivery and premature birth of the baby.
+Yet, excessive weight gain during pregnancy can increase the risk of complications like c-section delivery and premature birth of the baby.

 Here are a few tips for healthy pregnancy weight gain.